coolkidwrik/Solar_System/README.md

-# Solar_System
+# Solar System Model
-Three.js model of the solar system
+## using Three.js
+****
+A 3D model of our solar system that can be rendered on the browser.
+This includes the Sun, our 8 planets, and of course, couldn't leave out Pluto.
+**